+and Trust

-and Trust In Sheffield, every £1 spent on maintaining parks brings £34 in health cost savings.
+- In Birmingham, the annual benefit of their parks and greenspace is nearly £600 million, including £192 million in health benefits; - In Sheffield, every £1 spent on maintaining parks brings £34 in health cost savings.51

-The Marmot Review states that the fair distribution of health, wellbeing and sustainability are important social goals.
+The Marmot Review52 states that the fair distribution of health, wellbeing and sustainability are important social goals.
 These are influenced by a wide range of factors, one of which is the environment.
 The review recognises the importance of good quality greenspace in tackling health inequality.
 However, the availability and quality of access to greenspace is not evenly distributed, with those in deprived urban areas often having less access.
-In addition, health and wellbeing have historically been poorly integrated with spatial planning.
-This leads to the creation of places which do not support people in improving their health through regular activity, or places which contribute to poor health through high levels of road pollution.
+In addition, health and wellbeing have historically been poorly integrated with spatial planning.53 This leads to the creation of places which do not support people in improving their health through regular activity, or places which contribute to poor health through high levels of road pollution.